connext/vector/modules/protocol/README.md

 ### Deposit

-A deposit update should occur after deposits have been send to chain (either by calling the `depositA` function for the channel initiator, or simply sending funds to the multisig for the channel responder).
+A deposit update should occur after deposits have been send to chain (either by calling the `initatorDeposit` function for the channel initiator, or simply sending funds to the multisig for the channel responder).

 The deposit update is used to confirm an already-mined deposit tx into the channel `balance`.
 To do this safely, the following must occur: